suchialex/CINS3002-HW04/instructions.md

   <summary>
     ✅ Add a new file
   </summary>
-  Create a new file named list_functions.py
+  Create a new file named list_functions.py and copy the employee_operations() function from functions.py to it
 </details>

 ## In list_functions.py